 distracted by a YouTube video doing some article research, I started watching Stephen Colbert's interview at Google with Eric Schmidt.
 It's pretty great, and you should definitely watch the whole hour - seeing Colbert out of character (and talking about that character) on video for so long is a rarity.
 He's a really smart guy, and hilarious, to boot.

 But during that interview, early on, I caught something that really resonated with me.
+Let me show you, so you can see what I'm talking about (if the time code doesn't work for you, go to 8:10 into the interview).
 Read More

 Earlier today, Google announced a slew of new content for the Play Store, including magazines, TV shows, and the ability to purchase movies.
 New content is great, but there's a problem: the new Play Store isn't yet available on devices other than the Nexus 7 and I/O Galaxy Nexus (post-Jelly Bean update).

 As always, though, those crafty devils over at XDA have yanked the newest version of the Play Store from one of the aforementioned devices and made it available to the world.
+Simply download and install it like any normal apk to start enjoying all the hyper-fresh content you can eat.
 Read More

 I have heard an absolute heap of unpleasantness about the rebranding of the Android Market today.
 Google Play is childish.
 It's unprofessional.
 It makes Google look less than serious about its content business.
 The logo is weird.
 The name is ambiguous - play what?
 It reminds people of Sony products.
 There are endless gripes and, let's face it, there always will be when a company rebrands a popular product.